michael-je/synthetic-state-space-generator/README.md

 # Introduction
 This API allows users to generate a variety of synthetic state-space graphs which simulate real games, and to interact with them in ways that game solvers typically would.

 The tool is aimed at researchers in the field of AI and games (specifically *two-player, deterministic, perfect-information, zero-sum games*).
-The hope is that it will assist in quick and intuitive prototyping of synthetic game-spaces, in order to test the comparative effectiveness of different algorithms to games with varying properties.
+The hope is that it will assist in quick and intuitive prototyping of synthetic state-spaces, in order to test the comparative effectiveness of different algorithms on games with varying properties.

 The main principles of the tool are:
 - 1. **Memory efficiency**: Graphs are generated implicitly.
 This means that once initialized with initial parameters and seed, the graph is generated on the fly as it is being traversed.
 - 2. **Reproducability**: Being able to replicate results is very important.
 Since graphs are not stored in memory, the approach is to ensure that they behave completely deterministically no matter how they are traversed.
-- 3. **Easy to use, but powerful**: Ideally, a wide variety of games can be imitated somewhat intuitievly by the default behavior and parameters we have provided.
+- 3. **Easy to use, but powerful**: Ideally, a wide variety of games can be imitated somewhat intuitively by the default behavior and parameters we have provided.
 However, the scope of different games and their rules is too large to be able to cover every case.
 Therefore, in order to strike a balance between complexity and ease of use, the tool has a modular design to allow users to pass custom functions that control certain aspects of its behavior.

 This document serves mainly as a guide on the use of software itself.
 For a deeper conceptional understanding on its design, an accompanying research paper will be linked here once available.